-Recently, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has in 2020 resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, restrictions on trade and movement of goods, self-imposed isolation or quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
-As a result, the Company may experience labour shortages, and the inability to operate its facilities as a result of a direction from national, provincial, or local health authorities.
+As a result of COVID-19 and other pandemics, the Company may experience labour shortages, and the inability to operate its facilities as a result of a direction from national, provincial, or local health authorities.
 The closure of borders and the implementation of travel bans may adversely affect the Company's ability to conduct its business.

-Given the ongoing and dynamic nature of the coronavirus outbreak, it is difficult to predict the impact it will have on the Company's business.
+Given the ongoing and dynamic nature of the coronavirus outbreak and the potential for similar outbreaks in the future, it is difficult to predict the impact it will have on the Company's business.
 Such factors are beyond the Company's control and may cause disruptions to the Company's suppliers and the Company's ability to operate its business.
 Such an outbreak, if uncontrolled, could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.